Generation Why (Ms. Marvel): Plot

 Kamala Khan is a 16-year-old high school teenager from Jersey City, New Jersey, and a fangirl of the Avengers, particularly Carol Danvers / Captain Marvel.
-After failing another driving test, Khan and her best friend Bruno Carrelli create a plan to attend the "AvengerCon" fan convention at Camp Lehigh while avoiding Khan's parents' strict rules.
+After failing her driving test, Khan creates a plan with her best friend Bruno Carrelli to attend the "AvengerCon" fan convention at Camp Lehigh while avoiding Khan's parents' strict rules.
 Khan receives a package from her grandmother of objects her mother sees as junk, but Khan is enthralled by one of the objects, a golden bangle.
 She takes the bangle to the convention, intending to use it as part of her Captain Marvel cosplay.
 As she prepares to get on stage, Khan puts the bangle on, which grants her the ability to shoot energy constructs, that end up causing havoc at the convention.
 Carrelli rushes Khan home, where she is lectured by her mother.

 In a mid-credits scene, Department of Damage Control agents P. Cleary and Sadie Deever watch a video of Khan's incident at AvengerCon.